Flies & Dead Rats

 How Long Will Flies From Dead Rats Last?

 Flying insect infestation is common with poison baits, so trapping should always be considered a first step in avoiding fly infestations.
+The downside is that a trap may take longer than poison because the rodents are neophobic, so they don't like new things in their environment.

 How Long Does A Dead Rat take To Decompose?

 Dead rats can take many months to decompose.
 First, the fly larvae will enter the animal around the mouth and rear.
-Once the fly larvae complete their job, moth and beetle larvae come in to eat the skin and fur.

 This process can take two years!